Walt Disney Treasures: Wave Five: Disney Rarities: Celebrated Shorts: 1920s–1960s

-This set covers many miscellaneous cartoons to come out of the studio that do not feature the usual stable of Disney stars and do not even fit in Silly Symphonies or did not feature the Silly Symphonies title card.
+This set covers many miscellaneous cartoons to come out of the studio that do not feature the usual stable of Disney stars, do not fit into a particular series like Silly Symphonies, or did not feature the Silly Symphonies title card.
 This set also includes a few select episodes from the Alice Comedies, which were made in the 1920s in the years leading up to Mickey Mouse's debut.